A copy of our Provider Access Policy (Baker Clause) can be downloaded from the link below:

 Follow up interviews from the Careers Team.

-Interviews start for Colleges and Sixth Forms.
+Mock Interviews Thursday 25th January.
+Real interviews start for Colleges and Sixth Forms.
 Heckmondwike Grammar, Ossett Academy, Mirfield Free Grammar and Huddersfield New College all interview in school.
 Students will be informed of these dates closer to the time.
 All other colleges and sixth forms will expect the student to attend their interview at their learning establishment.

 Interviews for Colleges and Sixth Forms and training providers continue.